GIFT: Geometry-Induced Functional Transfer for Category-level Object Manipulation

 \subsection{Setup description}

 Our experimental setup comprises a 7-axis KUKA iiwa robot equipped with a Schunk PG 70 gripper and an Ensenso N35 3D camera mounted on the wrist.
 Fig. \ref{fig:data_set} illustrates the set of objects used for experiments, where objects marked with D1 -- D4 are specifically designated for skill demonstration.
 The skills associated with these objects are: wiping with D1, drawing a box with D2, bottle stirring with D3, and button pressing with D4.

-Object meshes are available at: \url{https://github.com/CrisMirands/OneShotSkillTransfer}.
-The FM framework was implemented using the packages from \cite{melzi2019zoomout}, with the number of LB bases set to 85 and upsampled to 200 during refinement.
+The FMC framework was implemented using the packages from \cite{melzi2019zoomout}, with the number of LB bases set to 85 and upsampled to 200 during refinement.
 All operations using dual quaternion algebra were performed with the DQrobotics package~\cite{AdornoMarinho2020}.
 All experiments were run on an Ubuntu 20.04 PC with an Intel i7 4-core CPU and 32 GB of RAM.
-The analysis began by evaluating the method's ability to match shapes in a new scene with multiple objects.
+The analysis began by evaluating the GIFT's ability to match shapes in a new scene with multiple objects.
 Following this, we assessed function transfer, focusing on RIF and EIF.
 Finally, we evaluated the overall skill transfer framework by examining the robot's ability to transfer and execute complete tasks in the new scene.